inivekin/abosa/abosa.typ

-Entrails run through slackened wrists an catch me in a trap thats new, arms empty hurting more than fists wi heavy hauns I can't pull-through.
+Entrails run through slackened wrists an catch me in a trap thats new, arms empty hurting more than fists o heavy hauns I wrested through.
+Tae stay in would be tedious,
+interred, immure in unnerside, but could I prefer previous compared tae feeling set aside?
+If I look inward tae my sims,
+fae probabilities that swelled, an sleep wi dormant robot limbs,
+I could emerge wi fear dispelled, wi owerincubated skills, which squanders in anxiety if I must live through many kills o maximal variety.
+But fostering each scar an scrape am answered by my falters met, the ties I cut can keep their shape as stripping frae a stuffed headset.
+I won't retrace the travelled lead, am disembowelled, unwrangling, a sleeve emptied o ravelled tweed, a loose weave I'll leave dangling.
 Behind me doors close silently, ahead is what I can't prevent, a force withoot concept o me, nae mean or kind, but ignorant.
-Then trills o sinusoidal twins, bimodel in their urgency, like shrill staccato violins thats racing tae converge on key fae logical method tae cleanse me o the space an help confine in time, that polarising lens which place my actions intae line.
-Errything that's done is undone once ave settled tae the rhythm, what's more unpredictable than chaos-aping algorithm?
+Errything that's done is undone when I settle tae the rhythm,
-Determined teasings o dulled skills, so squandered 'neath anxiety, ower a hill o owerkills in maximal variety.
-Confusion can break timidness, distracting wi a spectacle, invigorating willingness fae owercoming obstacle, but this isnae ma character, my guilt is known tae be my guide encroaching external factor hae found successful owerride.
+Predictably my life is run
+wi chaos fae algorithm.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 2208)[```none
-Interred, immure an set aside,
-what stayed in must be tedious,
-as if my drag tae unnerside
-wisnae preferred tae previous.
-I'll foster in each scar an scrape
-reminders o the falters met,
-the ties I cut can keep their shape,
-ave stayed too long in same headset.
-The paratastic mumblings
-an paracostic wonderment
-cannae prevent the crumblings
-o honesty I reinvent
-in fictions o my tragedies,
-I can't daydream withoot the day,
-tae ignore practicalies,
-in black, it's hard tae see the grey.
-Am pulled in parts so loops are shown,
-minimum feedback vertex set,
-The states tae which I most am prone,
-sensitive tae cyclic mindset.
-By filling up wi what repeats
-ave robbed myself, in thinking greed
-is cutting ties tae nae retreat
-an taking errything I need.
-If I look inward, run through sims,
-leave currents owerhead tae swell
-an sleep in robot seaweed limbs,
-there's simply more arms tae dispel.
-I won't retrace the travelled lead,
-am disembowelled, unstrangling,
-a sleeve emptied o ravelled tweed,
-a loose weave I'll leave dangling.
+Then, trills o sinusoidal twins,
+bimodel in their urgency,
+like shrill staccato violins,
+are racing tae converge on key
+fae logical method tae cleanse
+me o the space an help confine
+in time, that polarising lens
+which place my actions intae line.
+Confusion breaks my timidness,
+distracting wi a spectacle,
+invigorating willingness
+fae owercoming obstacle.
+A puncture tae my character,
+whose guilt is known tae be a guide.
+Encroaching external factor
+has actuated owerride.
+My tortured ligaments pulled tight
+is weak but only strategy
+tae dodge capture o harshest light
+pervasive tae anatomy,
+wi heat enough so tae ignite
+a brightness tae see intae me
+where usual turn fae respite
+cannae hide face where dark would be.
+If someone's oot there tae surmise
+what shows in photogrammetry
+they'd nae see brows raised in surprise
+but angled, intense inwardly,
+as sorriness was subturfuge
+tae quarantine parts so angry
+at being locked in centrifuge
+o world that's more cruel than need be.
 ```]

 #set page(columns: 1)